daniellee70/my_blog/content/consulting.md

+---
+date: "2020-01-01"
+description: A description of the page
+menu: main
+title:
+editor_options:
+  markdown:
+    wrap: 72
+---

-Contact me at chanlee70\@yahoo.com for your needs for economic and data analysis.
+#### Contact me at chanlee70\@yahoo.com for your economic and data analysis needs.

 I am a data analytics and economics professor with more than a decade of experience performing detailed economic analyses for government, academic, and business organizations.
 My industry and community affiliation includes a governor's appointee to the New Hampshire Economic Development Advisory Council and an advisory board member on the New England Public Policy Center at the Federal Reserve Bank of Boston.

 **Latest Research Contracts**

--   Economic Study for the New Hampshire Off-Highway Vehicle Association (2021)
+-   Economic Study for the New Hampshire Off-Highway Vehicle Association

+    \(2021\)

 -   Economic & Demographic Research for the Northern Border Regional Commission (2020)